ninad4290/ninad4290/README.md

 ###                      Hi there 👋 I am Ninad
    [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Welcome+to+my+Github+Profile)](https://git.io/typing-svg)
 - 💻 I’m currently studying Computer Engineering in McMaster University
+- 🤔 I’m looking for help with programming
 - ⚡ I’m currently working as a Electrical Engineering Intern at Rugged Monitoring
 - 💡 I’m looking for co-op opportunities for Fall 2023
 - 📫 How to reach me: https://www.linkedin.com/in/ninad-thakker-268802226/